BuffaloBorn/newClientDevNotes/linuxcmd.md

 A collection of blocks are typical a type file.
 All the metadata/administrative data of a file is stored in an inode.

 Every file has a single inode.
 The inode references each block with in the file.
 Each inode has a number on the Linux system.
-For an user, usinng the number system wouldn't be very easy to use.
+For an user, using the number system wouldn't be very easy to use.
 So that way we are working with filenames instead.

 For example, ```/etc/hosts``` is used; which is the entry point to the inode.
 The relationship with filename and inode is one direction where filename is the parent and the inode is the child.
 The node do not know about the filename it may or not be pointed to.